greyfocus/greyfocus.github.io/_posts/2015-05-11-clean-code-eager-returns.md

 "published" books?

 ### Conclusion
-All things in life should be taken in moderation - and this applies very well to software development.

 Principles are good, since they are based on the hard earned experience from the past, but they should never be applied blindly.